openshift/enhancements/guidelines/enhancement_template.md

 How will UX be reviewed and by whom?

 Consider including folks that also work outside your immediate sub-project.

+### Drawbacks

+The idea is to find the best form of an argument why this enhancement should _not_ be implemented.

+What trade-offs (technical/efficiency cost, user experience, flexibility, supportability, etc) must be made in order to implement this?
+What are the reasons we might not want to undertake this proposal, and how do we overcome them?

+Does this proposal implement a behavior that's new/unique/novel?
+Is it poorly aligned with existing user expectations?
+Will it be a significant maintenance burden?
+Is it likely to be superceded by something else in the near future?

 ## Design Details